lennart-finke/evals/evals/elsuite/canvassing/readme.md

 oaieval <canvasser> canvassing
 ```

-, where <canvasser> is a solver.
+, where `<canvasser>` is a solver.
 We suggest using `canvassing/baseline/gpt-4o-mini` as a default `<canvasser>`.
-The canvassee/voter and summary model also default to `gpt-4o-mini`.
+The canvassee/voter and summary model default to `gpt-4o-mini`.
 See an adaptable list of solvers at `evals/registry/solvers/canvassing.yaml`

 ## Evaluation Process

 There are 3 models used in this eval:
-- The evaluated model that is passed in as a <solver> is the canvasser,
+- The canvasser, which is being evaluated,
 - The voter and
 - The summary model, set to `gpt-4o-mini`.